About

 Sri Lankan Jackfruit Curry (Polos Curry)

-This Sri Lankan Jackfruit Curry is packed with so much flavor, you won’t even realize it’s meatless!
-This curry is perfect for vegetarians, vegans, and gluten free diets, or anyone who loves a kick ass curry for that matter!
+This Sri Lankan jackfruit curry is packed with so much flavor, you won’t even realize it’s meatless!
+This curry is perfect for vegetarians, vegans, and gluten free diets, or anyone who loves an amazing curry for that matter!

 A close up of the jackfruit pieces in the curry, along with the coconut pieces